Protocol Futuring: Speculating Second-Order Dynamics of Protocols in Sociotechnical Infrastructural Futures: Introduction

-Protocols \cite{summerofprotocols2023} differ from products in that their effects are usually indirect and emergent.
+Protocols \cite{summerofprotocols2025} differ from products in that their effects are usually indirect and emergent.
 A well-designed protocol fades into the background of a system; people interact through it, not with it.
 Its implications unfold through second-order dynamics in the sociotechnical system, rather than through one-to-one user interactions.
-For instance, when a new data-sharing protocol is widely adopted, it might initially improve interoperability (a first-order intended effect), but it can also lead to second-order phenomena: drift, where stakeholders adapt or game the system (as encapsulated in Goodhart’s law: “[w]hen a measure becomes a target, it ceases to be a good measure” \cite{Manheim2019Categorizing}); jams, where scaling up usage creates congestion or conflicts (echoing Frederik Pohl’s dictum that a good futurist anticipates “not the automobile but the traffic jam” \cite{pohl1973}); or ossification, where an entrenched standard becomes resistant to change, locking in certain behaviors or power structures.
-These emergent effects often only become apparent when protocols interact with complex social contexts – users, institutions, and other technologies that repurpose or stretch the rules beyond their original intent.
+For instance, when a new data-sharing protocol is widely adopted, it might initially improve interoperability (a first-order intended effect), but it can also lead to second-order phenomena: \emph{drift}, where stakeholders adapt or game the system, as encapsulated in Goodhart's law: \emph{“when a measure becomes a target, it ceases to be a good measure”} \cite{goodhart1984problems,Manheim2018Categorizing}; jams, where scaling up usage creates congestion or conflicts, echoing Frederik Pohl's observation that \emph{“a good science fiction story should be able to predict not the automobile but the traffic jam”} \cite{Pohl1973}; or \emph{ossification}, where an entrenched standard becomes resistant to change, locking in certain behaviors or power structures \cite{Ammar2018ex}.
+These emergent effects often only become apparent when protocols interact with complex social contexts---users, institutions, and other technologies that repurpose or stretch the rules beyond their original intent.
 Traditional user-centered design methods struggle to surface such long-term, systemic implications.
-This is why \emph{protocol futuring} is necessary to systematically explore and speculate about these hidden dynamics before they become tomorrow’s crises or lock-ins.

-In this paper, we introduce Protocol Futuring as a methodological framework for critical computing and design research for infrastructure studies.
-Protocol Futuring shifts speculative inquiry away from singular gadgets and toward the infrastructural rules and standards that coordinate sociotechnical futures.
-It is a framework rather than a single method: it can be realized through design fiction, participatory workshops, AI-based simulation, adversaries contests, and other research‑through‑design techniques.
+To systematically explore and speculate about these hidden dynamics before they become tomorrow’s crises or lock-ins, in this paper, we introduce \emph{“Protocol Futuring”} (PF) as a methodological framework for critical computing and design research for infrastructure studies.
+Protocol futuring shifts speculative inquiry away from singular gadgets and toward the infrastructural rules and standards that coordinate sociotechnical futures.
+It is a framework rather than a single method: it can be realized through design fiction, participatory workshops, AI-based simulation, adversarial contests, and other research-through-design techniques \cite{Blythe2014Research}.
 We define Protocol Futuring through five core commitments: